chakra-core/ChakraCore/Future Plan.md

 1. Invite community involvement - this project is being continued by volunteers and input will be appreciated from any other volunteers with relevant skills and availability.
 We will aim to make the project easy to get involved in - if as a potential contributor you see any obvious barriers to entry please raise an issue to discuss them.

-1. Simplify the codebase and test suite - when time permits and where practicable we will endeavour to perform housekeeping actions such as removing dead code, combining related tests and removing unnecessary layering.
+1. Simplify the codebase and test suite - when time permits and where practicable we will endeavour to perform housekeeping actions such as removing dead code, appropriate refactoring, combining related tests and removing unnecessary layering.
+We will also aim to introduce a consistent style guide.

 ## Core Community Team